 Cross-reactions are often seen in secondary antibodies.
 For example, anti-mouse IgG may cross-react to some degree with rat IgG, or an anti-rat IgG may show some cross-reaction with IgM, and an anti-mouse IgG2a with mouse IgG2b.
 In many cases these problems are not significant, but in others a high degree of specificity is required for accurate data

-Here the use of a cross-absorbed secondary is recommended.
-Unwanted cross-reactivity is removed by preabsorbtion of the secondary antibody with the cross-reacting antigen, to yield a more specific secondary and therefore reducing nonspecific background staining.
+Here the use of a cross-adsorbed secondary is recommended.
+Unwanted cross-reactivity is removed by pre-adsorption of the secondary antibody with the cross-reacting antigen, to yield a more specific secondary and therefore reducing nonspecific background staining.

 Include a secondary only control to ensure that there is no nonspecific staining from the secondary.